 What is Pell Grant?

 The Federal Pell Grant provides gift aid assistance to undergraduates who have not yet earned a baccalaureate or first professional degree and who demonstrate financial need.
 Awards are based on your Expected Family Contribution (EFC) and enrollment status.
-The maximum annual award is $5,815.
+The maximum annual award is $6,495 (for the 2022-2023 academic year).
 Due to the Higher Education Opportunity Act (HEOA), students have a maximum lifetime Pell eligibility of 600% (12 full-time semesters).

 HOW TO APPLY